(I may earn a small commission from the products mentioned in this post.)

-Riding and driving isn’t an easy task after surgery.
+Riding and driving in a car are not easy tasks after surgery.
 If you are having total knee replacement you may be thinking about riding in a car and driving a car post-surgery.

 Know this: You will definitely need somebody to drive you home from the hospital.

-Your first two weeks of physical therapy will probably be at home so unless there are complications, you won’t need to get back in a car until you begin offsite therapy or for your first doctor’s visit.
+Your first two weeks of physical therapy will probably be at home so unless there are complications, you won’t need to get back in a car until you begin offsite therapy or until you have your first doctor’s visit.
 Plan on getting a little stir crazy.

 In this article, I’ll share my experience of riding in a car and then finally driving the car myself.
 I was fortunate to have family and friends who were willing to drive when I needed a ride.
 If you have surgery on your right knee you can expect that it will take you longer to get back behind the wheel.